mananahmed/workshops/_posts/2023-04-27-mehfil-e-alam.md

 - [The Whitney and Betty MacMillan Center for International and Area Studies](https://macmillan.yale.edu/) at Yale University
 - [Early Modern Studies](https://earlymodern.yale.edu/) at Yale
+- Department of History at Yale
+- Department of Religion at Yale
+- Yale Program in Iranian Studies
 - [Department of History](http://history.columbia.edu) at Columbia

 ## Format
+Day 1: Keynotes by Muzaffar Alam and Sanjay Subrahmanyam and a panel on Mughal Historiography in US Day 2: Workshop (pre-circulated papers) with participants.

 ## Venue